lenra-io/template-javascript/README.md

 lenra dev
 ```

+### Classique client

+You can use one of the client libs to create a custom client for your application.
+You can find the client libs here: https://github.com/search?q=topic%3Alenra+topic%3Aclient+topic%3Alib&sort=stargazers&type=repositories

+### Lenra client (beta)

 You can then access the application by opening [`localhost:4000`](http://localhost:4000) on your web browser.

 This template is a basic implementation of a Lenra application using the Javascript language.
 You can get your application started by using this template.